-Jackson's body left the Staples Center in Los Angeles in a funeral motorcade Tuesday, it wasn't immediately clear where the King of Pop's body was headed.
+Michael Jackson's body left the Staples Center in Los Angeles in a funeral motorcade Tuesday after a star-studded public memorial service for the singer, but it wasn't immediately clear where the King of Pop's body was headed.

 Los Angeles police told FOX News that the hearse carrying Jackson's golden casket would be taken to a cemetery, but it appears unlikely that the cemetery will be Forest Lawn Memorial Park, as was originally expected.

 FOX News obtained a copy of Jackson's death certificate, dated Tuesday, which names Forest Lawn for temporary use.
 The family held a private service there before the casket was taken to the Staples Center, but Los Angeles Officer April Harding said Jackson's body will not be returning there.

 "Deferred" is typed in the space on the death certificate for "cause of death," since authorities are waiting for the results of additional forensic tests before reaching their conclusion.
 The certificate is signed by Los Angeles County Health Officer Jonathan Fielding.
 Other information has been redacted.

 Click here to view death certificate.